raspberrypilearning/drum-star/en/step_8.md

 --- task ---

-**Tidy:** If you have time, then it's a good idea to make sure the sprites in the sprite list are in a sensible order, starting with the drums in their upgrade order and then the buttons in order.
+**Tidy:** If you have time, then it's a good idea to make sure the sprites in the sprite list are in a sensible order, starting with the drums in their locked order and then the buttons in order.

 --- /task ---